nzge/nzge.github.io/projects/bionic-hamstring.md

 ### B. Mechanism of Injury

-Hamstring strains are a highly recurring injury, particularly in athlete populations.
+Hamstring strains are a highly recurring injury, particularly in athlete populations [^1][^3].
 Hamstring strains are reported to account for 12–16% of all injuries in athletes, with a reported re-injury rate of 22-34%.

 One major risk factor for hamstring injuries is high-impact movements involving the legs, such as sprinting, jumping, and quick changes of direction, hence why this injury disproportionately affects athlete populations.

 ### C. Prior Art

-Rehabilitation strategies and protocols are in place to expedite and enhance the healing process.
+Rehabilitation strategies and protocols are in place to expedite and enhance the healing process [^2].
 Conservative care is the standard for Grade I–II hamstring strains, typically involving rest, cryotherapy, partial immobilization, and pain control, followed by progressive stretching and strengthening as symptoms improve.

 Beyond traditional methods of passive recovery and additional rehabilitative efforts, experimental treatments such as peptides may be introduced to promote healing factors.
-In severe cases such as complete hamstring tendon rupture, surgical intervention may be warranted.
+In severe cases such as complete hamstring tendon rupture, surgical intervention may be warranted [^13].
 One paper, for instance, discusses proximal hamstring repair with all-suture anchors.